 Contemplation Upon Dukkha or Suffering

-The aggregates of the mind and body are predisposed to produce Dukkha because they are impure and produced by karma, ignorance, egoism, anger, pride, envy, etc.
+The aggregates of the mind and body are predisposed to produce Dukkha because they are subject to change, impermanence, aging, sickness, and death.
+They are also impure, since they are subject to karma, ignorance, egoism, anger, pride, envy, and other effluents.

 Beings are subject to birth, death, rebirth, decay aging, sickness, attraction and aversion, separation and union with pleasant and unpleasant things, and so on.
 They are but different formations of Dukkha only.
 Therefore, know that Dukkha is an inescapable fact of life.